 A negative attitude won’t leave a good impression and will remove the focus from your skills and suitability for the role.
 Always maintain a professional approach, be open to different opportunities and learn from any mistakes made along the way.

 Keep your focus on facts, figures and results and you’re much more likely to be called for an interview.
-At this stage, the employer will be able to see your personality and values shine though.
+At this stage, the employer will be able to see your personality and values shine through.

 If you’d like to learn more about CV writing and CV tips you can download our CV handbook.
 You can also get in touch, I’d be happy to advise – particularly if you’re looking for a role with language skills.